A Complete Piranha Resource

 Variants: One popular pet variant is the black piranha, which has dark gray rather than silvery scales and piercing, bright-red eyes.
 Its cousin, the red belly piranha, features traditional scale colors but has a scarlet rather than an orange underside.

 While the piranha's aggressive reputation is not wholly deserved, these fish should not be kept in the same tank as other fish species.
 However, some more placid individual fish may get along well with other small fish, provided they are well fed and will not consider your other pets a snack.
 During their early lives, piranhas tend to be school fish, so young piranhas should be kept with other piranha fish.
 As they mature, though, most piranhas become solitary.

 Health and Care

-Feeding: It’s important to remember that these fish are omnivores; while they need (and love) meat, they must eat a varied diet to meet their nutritional requirements.
-Fresh or frozen worms are a favorite, and you’ll find plenty of freeze-dried options at your local pet store.
-The occasional chunk of fresh beef or chicken makes a tasty treat, but what’s most important is to include raw vegetables as part of your fish’s regular diet.
+Feeding: It's important to remember that these fish are omnivores; while they need (and love) meat, they must eat a varied diet to meet their nutritional requirements.
+Fresh or frozen worms are a favorite, and you will find plenty of freeze-dried options at your local pet store.
+The occasional chunk of fresh beef or chicken makes a tasty treat, but what is most important is to include raw vegetables as part of your fish's regular diet.
 Zucchini, spinach and chunks of uncooked potato make excellent choices.
 Feeding your piranha goldfish can lead to intestinal and systemic diseases and is not recommended.